lnfernux/lnfernux.github.io/aboutme.md

 I work mostly with the Windows Server and Client-OS product lines, using tools like PowerShell for automation.

+On my spare time I run a lot, hence the Forrest Gump picture.

 ### Contact info

 email: YmxvZ0BpbmZlcm51eC5ubw==